Sales has been, and always will be, the most difficult part of running a business.

 - The cost of hiring and training customer service staff is expensive.

 Its Alive! is an incredibly user-friendly tool for setting up AI-driven Facebook Messenger Chatbots.
 You can teach the system all the questions and answers it needs to know in order to drive conversations.
 The trick is designing the discourse in a way that nurtures leads down the sales funnel with triggers to prompt further action.

 This type of automated customer service is one of the most valuable weapons AI can provide to help your bottom line.
 If designed correctly, this engine can potentially make sales while you and your team are sleeping!
 If you haven’t implemented an AI system to fill in the gaps of customer service, you are essentially leaving money on the table.

 Thankfully, the robots aren’t trying to kill us humans and control the world (at least not yet).
 The systems and programs currently at our fingertips can be used in amazing ways to help refine customer experiences and improve sales.

-If you are hoping to make 2018 your best year to date, do consider incorporating AI into your sales regime.
+If you are hoping to make this coming year your best year to date, do consider incorporating AI into your sales regime.